ChristianLempa/videos/nginxproxymanager-tutorial/README.md

 sudo usermod -aG docker $USER
 ```

-### 1.6.
-Create a new Docker-Compose file

-Create a new folder in the `/opt` directory.

-You can also use your personal home folder `/home/<your-username>`, this may require different permissions.

 ## 2. Set up Nginx Proxy Manager

 ### 2.1.
 Create a new file `docker-compose.yml`file, please refer to the nginxproxymanager documentation: https://nginxproxymanager.com/guide/.